Dybala helps Roma to 1-1 draw on his return to Juventus - WHIZ News

 They thought they doubled their lead in the 26th but Manuel Locatelli’s goal was ruled out because of a Vlahović handball.

-Roma finally began to get into the match in the second half and levelled when Dybala acrobatically volleyed a corner back across goal for Abraham to head into the center of the net.
+Roma levelled when Dybala acrobatically volleyed a corner back across goal for Abraham to head into the center of the net.

 STILL SEARCHING